 The Company is party to a floating-to-fixed interest rate swap agreement that is an undesignated hedge of the Company's exposure to interest payment fluctuations on a portion of the Revolving Credit Facility borrowings.
-The periodic changes in fair value is recognized in Interest expense, net.
+The periodic changes in fair value is are recognized in Interest interest expense, net.

-Information related to the recurring fair value measurement of derivative instruments in the consolidated condensed balance sheet as of March 31, 2024 is as follows:
+Information related to the recurring fair value measurement of derivative instruments in the consolidated condensed balance sheet as of March 31, 2024 June 30, 2024 is as follows: